Proud Mary (film)

 Proud Mary was released on January 12, 2018, by Screen Gems, which was also the film's production company.
-Upon release, the film received negative reviews from critics and grossed $21 million.
+The film received negative reviews from critics and grossed $21 million against a production budget of $14–30 million.

 Plot

 In Boston, assassin Mary Goodwin kills her target Marcus Miller in his apartment.
 Before leaving, she notices Marcus’ young son Danny in his room, oblivious to her presence.
 A year later, Danny – unaware Mary has been keeping an eye on him – is working for a drug dealer who calls himself Uncle.
-When a customer, Jerome, tries to short him, Danny pulls a gun and takes the full payment.
-He buys himself food and delivers the money to Uncle, who beats him for taking a portion of the money.
+When a customer, Jerome, tries to short him, Danny pulls a gun and takes the full payment plus a premium.
+He buys himself food and delivers the money to Uncle, who beats him for taking a portion of the extra money.
 Dazed, Danny rests on a bench, but a man steals his bag, forcing Danny to chase him and fire in the air.
 The thief drops the bag, but Danny faints and is found by Mary.

 Danny awakens in Mary's home, and she offers him food and first aid.
 Noticing the marks from Uncle's abuse, Mary confronts the dealer, but she is forced to kill Uncle and his men.
 Leaving Danny at her apartment, Mary attends a meeting with her associates Tom, Walter, and their employer, mob boss Benny Spencer.
 They meet with Luka, who is Uncle's uncle and head of a rival mob, and assure him that they had nothing to do with Uncle's death.
 Mary encourages Benny's suspicion that Walter was responsible for eliminating Uncle and his crew, and Benny instructs her to kill Walter.
 Discovering Mary's cache of guns, Danny opens up to Mary about his life, unaware she is his father's killer.

 Mary follows Walter on his routine jog and kills him.
 Luka sends his men to ambush Benny, killing several members of his crew.
 Determined to retaliate, Tom – Benny's son and Mary's ex-boyfriend – visits Mary's apartment and questions Danny.
 Tom tortures one of Luka's men, learning of an upcoming meeting of Luka and his crew, and Benny invites Mary to bring Danny to his wife Mina's birthday dinner.
 Buying Danny new clothes, Mary tells him about her similar childhood and coaches him on what to say to Benny, warning that he is not to be trusted.
 At the dinner, Mary tells Benny that she wants to leave her criminal life behind, and Tom confronts her, having deduced that Danny is Marcus’ son.